nilbersilva/JsonStreamer/README.md

 ## JsonStreamActionResult
 This class can be used as a return value of an ASP .NET MVC IActionResult, it will disable buffering and allow streaming of the Response.

+Example will in AspNetCore Application will be added soon.

+Example using the class can be seen on the **JsonStreamerTests** Project - Method Test_JsonStream

 ## DataSetJsonStream
 This Class will stream a System.Data.DataSet as JSON UTF8 which can be Deserialized using the Async Method **DataSetJsonStreamDeserializer.DeserializeStream**